xcart/xcart-docs/_pages/kb_en/products/index.md

 You can add all the products into a single catalog or group your products in categories to make it easier for customers to find them.

+If you're interested in creating a product catalog through an imported spreadsheet, see {% link "Import-Export" ref_TANvG2De %}

 _In this section:_

 *   {% link "Categories" ref_2662pEI3 %}